Changissnz/NVMB/README.md

   - NAME IT: `IRIS.csv`
   - PUT IT IN: `golem/golem_base/datos/other_data/`

+# Build instructions
+- Open up command line.
+- Enable automatic `go get` commands from make file:
+`go env -w GO111MODULE=auto`
+- `cd` into the directory `build`
+- type in command `cmake ..`.
+- type in command `make`.
+- binaries have been built.
+- run binaries with `./BINARY_NAME`

 ## Update: Machine-learning 11/26/2020
 - `golem.DForest` class has been coded but not yet perfected.
 - `golem.Sampler` class needs to be optimized.

+## UPDATE: 9/19/22
+- will continue working on automating functionalities within these next few months.

 ## Update: 5/7/2021
 - Required libraries include Armadillo.